 24 Tips about eating out, groceries, and food in Japan

 Japan has an exquisite relationship with food.
 Japanese learn since childhood and school to have a nutritious and varied diet, that is based on fish, seafood, seaweed, rice, soy, fruit, and vegetables alongside small amounts of other animal products (chicken, beef, eggs).
 Japanese food is not restricted to sushi or ramen and it invites travelers to know the culture through flavors and textures that might sound strange at the beginning but that end up being delicious.
-After our first post about essential things to know before leaving the airport in Japan, we crafted 24 tips about food and dining out to help travelers enjoy Japanese gastronomic options.
+After our first post about essential things to know before leaving the airport in Tokyo, we crafted 24 tips about Japanese food and dining out.

 Restaurants in Japan are booked over the phone